 Neuroscience is the new rocket science.

-- Rapidly research, implement, validate, and extend processing and analysis algorithms and techniques from the relevant literature
+- Rapidly research, implement, validate, and extend signal processing and analysis algorithms and techniques from the relevant literature

 - Generate robust, well-documented, scalable tooling and scaffolding in the process